Tommie03/HackingTools/tools/README.md

 that's it, no install logic needed there.
 Only add to `scripts/install-tools.sh` if it's something you want auto-fetched on every new box.

-## A note on scope

-This repo is just *links + commands for public, well-known tools* — nothing here is target-specific.
-Keep actual machine notes, loot, and creds in a **separate private repo or a gitignored local folder**, never in this one.
-HTB's rules don't allow publishing flags or detailed box writeups, and it's an easy mistake to commit a notes file with live creds in it.